jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 High profile vulnerabilities in 2021
 Interesting trends and campaigns in 2021
 Malware Trends by Campaign
+Excel 4\.0 Macros

+JavaScript

-Excel 4\.0 MacrosJavaScriptAttacks on Microsoft Exchange Servers Deep Instinct discoveries in 2021
+Attacks on Microsoft Exchange Servers
+Deep Instinct discoveries in 2021
 The New Normal: Post COVID\-19 and the hybrid workplace Cyber Insights: A Look Back at Our 2021 Predictions